 Advanced-stage symptoms become evident where the cancer begins to obstruct the bowel, causing discomfort, bloating sensations, abdominal pain, constipation and / or vomiting.

 This is not intended as an exhaustive list of bowel cancer symptoms.
-If you are concerned you or a family member may have bowel cancer but this has not been diagnosed, you should seek urgent medical advice from your GP.
+If you are concerned that you or a family member may have bowel cancer but it hasn’t been diagnosed, you should seek urgent medical advice from your GP.
 If you have already approached your GP but are worried your condition may have been misdiagnosed, contact your GP practice and ask for a second opinion.

 Your doctor may then draw on these examinations and their professional judgement to ascertain whether or not suspicions of bowel cancer warrant further investigation.
 Where they do, you should be referred urgently to a Gastroenterologist within a maximum timeframe of two weeks.